Healthdirect Free Australian health advice you can count on.

 How is an umbilical hernia diagnosed?

-An umbilical is diagnosed with a physical examination.
+An umbilical hernia can usually be diagnosed with a physical examination.

 How is an umbilical hernia treated?

-Most umbilical hernias close by the time the child is 2 to 5 years old.
-If the hernia hasn’t closed by then, or if it is very large, surgery may be needed to repair the hole in the belly wall.
+Most umbilical hernias in children close by the age of 5 years.
+If the hernia hasn’t closed by then, or if it’s large, surgery may be needed to repair the hernia.

 Can an umbilical hernia be prevented?

-Adults are more at risk of developing an umbilical hernia if they are obese or have had surgery that weakens the wall of the belly.
+Adults are more at risk of developing an umbilical hernia if they are overweight or have had surgery that weakens the abdominal wall.

-If you already have an umbilical hernia, you can prevent it from getting worse by avoiding straining, not lifting anything heavy and avoiding anything that puts pressure on the hernia.
+If you already have an umbilical hernia, you can prevent it from getting worse by:

 Learn more here about the development and quality assurance of healthdirect content.